Overview

 Performance

 Processing time per one frame with different parameters.
-The library is using only 2 CPU cores in multithreading mode.
-The results have been obtained with benchmark application which process 100 video frames and calculate average processing time per frame:
+The library is using only 2 CPU cores in multithreading mode for daylight cameras and only 1 CPU core for thermal cameras.
+The results have been obtained with benchmark application which process 100 video frames and calculate average processing time per frame.
+The results for maximum search window size 256x256 pixel:

 Demo video